 Whether you feel social media is a minor piece of your marketing mix or a significant part of your B2C business plan, you’ve likely at least accepted it is a must-have in your online selling toolkit.

-While only 33% of social media users in the U.S. follow brands, a whopping 47% of those say Facebook is the greatest influence on their purchases.
+While only 33% of social media users in the U.S. follow brands (more on followers here), a whopping 47% of those say Facebook is the greatest influence on their purchases.
 Everything from passively observing products in friends’ posts, to clicking on a specifically targeted ad in their timelines can influence buyers’ decisions, and as such many consumers have accepted brands as part of their social media experience.